 - Park Properly on a Leveled Ground: You should make sure that your lift truck is not at an angle, on an uphill or uneven surface.
 Make sure to lower the forks to the ground level and avoid tilting it forward or backwards.
 If they remain at an elevated angle, some of the fluid levels would be in the lift cylinders and you would not be able to gather enough reading.

 - Use the dipstick to confirm and check the fluid level

 - Use an Appropriate, High-Quality Fluid: You should ensure that you use the right recommended fluid the manufacturers recommend.
 If you put the wrong type of fluid in the Moffett equipment, this can lead to poor results.

 To ensure your equipment works in the right working order, you can conduct regular filter replacements, fluid checks, and routine inspections.
-You should keep a track on the hydraulic fluid to ensure you replace it every 1,000 hours of its use.
+You should keep track of the hydraulic fluid to ensure you replace it every 1,000 hours of its use.

-For further information, service questions, feel free to contact our service department and our team will be here at your service, regardless of the time.
+For further information or service questions, feel free to contact our Forklift Parts Dealer department and our team will be here at your service, regardless of the time.